Wishing Upon a Telstar

 The Third Wave

-Coleco’s line of electronic handheld sports games such as Electronic Quarterback and the Head-to-Head series help keep the company afloat in the late 70’s, with $200 million in sales for the devices posted in 1979.
+The success of Coleco’s line of electronic handheld sports games such as Electronic Quarterback and the Head-to-Head series help keep the company afloat in the late 70’s, with $200 million in sales for the devices posted in 1979, and $400 million for the handheld electronic games industry overall in 1980.
 This leads the brothers to ignore the near disaster experienced with the Telstar PONG clones and fund a new R&D video game division to the tune of $1.5 million.
 The team is led by Eric Bromley, who has experience under his belt heading the R&D departments of coin-op companies such as Midway.
 Bromley’s team is charged to develop a new third-generation home videogame system, one that will set the standard in graphics quality, performance, and expandability.
 Bromley himself had done preliminary work in designing and costing a system several years earlier, but the high cost of RAM kept an advanced console out of reach.

 By 1981, however, RAM prices have dropped dramatically, so much so that the project is now within range of the target price-point set by Coleco.
 Bromley and Arnold Greenberg hash out the specs of the new system, giving it the placeholder moniker of ColecoVision until the marketing types can think up a better one.
 They never do, so the name sticks.
-The new system is based around an 8-bit 3.58 MHz Z80A CPU, with 1K of RAM and 8K ROM.
+At a cost of between $3 million to $5 million, the new system is developed around an 8-bit 3.58 MHz Z80A CPU, with 1K of RAM and 8K ROM.
 Also on-board is the powerful Texas Instruments TMS9918A video controller chip, giving the system 16K of video RAM and allowing a screen resolution of 256×192.
 It has the capability to display 32 sprites on-screen at the same time, along with a 16 colour on-screen palette out of a total of 32.
 Three channel sound via the TI SN76489 sound generator chip is also thrown into the mix for good measure.
 The console’s cartridges are 32K, the most memory of any system currently on the market.

 Koming with Kong

 Coleco’s tight adaptation of Donkey Kong for the ColecoVision, of course, becomes one of the greatest system-sellers in video game history.
 There will not be a game bundled with a console more effective at showcasing the strengths of the system until 2006 when Nintendo includes Wii Sports with the Wii.
-Later on, in 1982, lawsuits are filed against both Nintendo and Coleco by Universal Studios, claiming Donkey Kong infringes on their King Kong copyright.
+In 1982, lawsuits are filed against both Nintendo and Coleco by Universal Studios, claiming Donkey Kong and its various ports infringe on their King Kong copyright and demand royalties from their sales.
+This suit is probably helped along by such references in the media of Donkey Kong being “loosely based” on King Kong.
+A trademark infringement action is also filed, to the tune of over a $100,000,000.
 With the large sum of money already invested in the license looming in their minds, Coleco cuts a deal with Universal, giving them 3 percent of Donkey Kong sales.
 Nintendo, however, fights the lawsuit, offering numerous in-court demonstrations of gameplay vs. movie plot.
-Manhattan District Court Judge D. J. Sweet eventually rules that Donkey Kong has “a totally different concept and feel from the drama” and that “no reasonable jury could find likelihood of confusion”.
+In 1983, Manhattan District Court Judge D. J. Sweet eventually finds for Nintendo, ruling that Donkey Kong has “a totally different concept and feel from the drama” and that “no reasonable jury could find likelihood of confusion”.
 It is also discovered the fact that MCA Universal has let their copyright to King Kong lapse anyway.
-After appeals, all the way to the U.S. Supreme Court, in 1984 Universal loses the case and Nintendo is awarded $1.8 million in damages.
-This prompts Coleco to then file suit and receive a portion of their lost royalties.
+Appeals continue to fall in Nintendo’s favour, from the Federal Court of Appeals all the way to the U.S. Supreme Court.
+The Second District Court of Appeals unanimously upholds the District Court decision in 1984, stating “the two properties have nothing in common but a gorilla, captive woman, a mere rescuer and a building scenario,” and that “the two characters are so different that no question of fact was presented on the likelihood of consumer confusion.”.
+When Nintendo countersues claiming tortious interference with licensees and unjust enrichment, in 1985 Judge Sweet finds that Universal has operated in bad faith with spurious litigation and rules that the media company must pay Nintendo $1.8 million in damages and legal fees.
+These rock-solid legal outcomes prompt Coleco to then file suit and receive a portion of their lost royalties.
 Donkey Kong is also released for the VCS/2600 by Coleco, in early 1983.
 Game design is contracted out to small engineering and development house Wickstead Design Associates, where Garry Kitchen programs the hotly anticipated title.
 His version of Nintendo’s arcade hit sells over 4 million copies on Atari’s ubiquitous game platform.
 Kitchen will eventually end up joining his brothers at Activision.

 That Arcade Quality